saurvs/astro-rust/README.md

 Anyone interested to contribute in any way possible is encouraged to do so.
 Not all the algorithms in Meeus's book have been implemented yet.
 Tests along with good documentation need to be written for them as well.

-A good start would be to go through Meeus's book or documents published by the IAU, then browse this library's [API documentation](https://saurvs.github.io/astro-rust/astro/index.html), read through the code, and submit a pull request for a new algorithm or modification of an existing one.
+A good start would be to go through Meeus's book, then browse this library's [API documentation](https://saurvs.github.io/astro-rust/astro/index.html), read through the code, and submit a pull request for a new algorithm or modification of an existing one.
 Refactored code and minor optimizations are also accepted.

+Also worth noting, is that the 2nd edition of the book was published in 1998, with only corrections for typos published since.
+And so, some of the algorithms (and physical constants) used in the book may differ from those used in this library, in favour of those which were adopted by NASA and the IAU recently.
+And so, papers published by the internationally recognized authorities like the IAU, should also be considered as sources for algorithms.
+The end of goal of this project should be to build a modern, well-tested, production-ready code library for astronomy.

-One fun suggestion is the addition of the recent [IAU 2000/2006 precession-nutation model](http://62.161.69.131/iers/conv2010/conv2010_c5.html).
+One fun suggestion in that direction is the addition of the recent [IAU 2000/2006 precession-nutation model](http://62.161.69.131/iers/conv2010/conv2010_c5.html).
 This method improves upon the existing model implemented here *"by taking into account the effect of mantle anelasticity, ocean tides, electromagnetic couplings produced between the fluid outer core and the mantle as well as between the solid inner core and fluid outer core"*.

 ## References
 * [Astronomical Algorithms, by Jean Meeus (2nd edition)](http://www.willbell.com/math/mc1.htm)